 Each of the above possibilities would carry dramatic consequences.
 The destruction of Lebanon will leave the country in ruins for years, and hit Shiite areas particularly hard.
 Such war will also stir anti-Shiite sentiments among other ethnic groups.
-Consequently, Hezbollah’s dominance and Iran’s influence in Lebanon will be severely constrained.
+Consequently, Hezbollah’s dominance and Iran’s influence in Lebanon may be severely constrained.

-In Syria, a wide-ranging Israeli operation would gravely destabilize the Assad regime, and likely alarm Russia.
+In Syria, a wide-ranging Israeli operation would gravely destabilize the Assad regime.
 Strategic bombing of targets in Iran would cause even greater regional tremors, and could provoke major superpower involvement.

 While escalation in a future war is a real possibility, there are some strong restraining elements in place.
 In theory at least, Israel and the Shiite axis wish to avoid an all-out war that would entail severe costs for both sides.

 Still, regional tensions will remain high, and so will the risks.
-Moreover, at least one observer predicted the eruption of a major war in the coming months.
+Moreover, at least one observer predicted the eruption of a major war early in this decade.
 If his predictions prove accurate, Israel’s next war will indeed change the Middle East.